-- Place dough in a lightly buttered bowl, turning it over to grease the entire surface of the dough.
+- Place the dough in the greased bowl.
+Turn it over to grease the entire surface of the dough.
 Cover the bowl with a clean kitchen towel and let stand in a warm, draft-free place until doubled in bulk, about 1 to 1 1/2 hours.

-- Punch the dough down and divide into 2 equal portions.
-Cover with a kitchen towel and let rest for 10 minutes.
+- Punch the dough down and divide it into 2 equal portions.
+Cover the dough with a kitchen towel and let it rest for 10 minutes.

-- Shape into 2 loaves and place in 2 greased 8-by-4-inch loaf pans.
+- Shape the dough into 2 loaves and place them in 2 greased 8-by-4-inch loaf pans.

-- Cover again with a kitchen towel and let the loaves rise for about 45 to 60 minutes, or until the dough has almost doubled in bulk.
+- Cover the pans with a kitchen towel and let the loaves rise for about 45 to 60 minutes, or until the dough has almost doubled in bulk.

 - Bake at 375 F for 25 minutes, placing foil over loaves the last 10 minutes if the loaves look overly brown.

-- Remove loaves from pans and let cool on racks.
+- Remove the loaves from pans and let them cool on racks.

 - Cinnamon-Raisin Bread: Add 1 1/2 teaspoons of ground cinnamon along with the flour.